 Whenever I’m here, their wide array of side dishes always leaves me spoiled for choice.
 Unlike other nasi lemak stalls out there, Chong Pang Nasi Lemak operates like a cai png stall.
 They also serve noodles and white rice as alternative carbs.

-A sunny side up, large otah, ikan bilis with peanuts and a chicken wing rounds up to S$5 per portion.
+A sunny side up, a large piece of otak-otak, ikan bilis with peanuts, and a chicken wing rounds up to S$5 per portion.

 Their best seller is the Nasi Lemak Cutlet (S$7.50), which comes with a chicken cutlet that’s scrumptiously crispy.
 It also includes a special salad that consists of quail eggs and grapes.
 You can even opt for a generous coat of Salted Egg Sauce for S$1 to make your dish even tastier!